DBT Therapy for Teens at Stonewater

 Residential Treatment Integration

-At Stonewater, our 24/7 residential treatment means your child gets to practice DBT skills in a safe environment, away from all the triggers that kept pulling him back into using.
-Our program combines individual and group DBT skills training, academics, and experiential programming with trained staff coaching him through every crisis moment.
+At Stonewater, our 24/7 residential treatment means your child gets to practice DBT skills in a safe environment, away from all the triggers that prompted their anxiety, emotional dysregulation or substance use.
+Our program combines individual and group DBT skills training, academics, and experiential programming with trained staff who coach them through every crisis moment.

 Daily Integration

-DBT therapy isn't a once-a-week appointment here.
-At Stonewater, it's integrated throughout your child's entire day.
-This constant reinforcement turns the skills from concepts he talks about in therapy into automatic responses he actually uses.
+DBT therapy isn't a once-a-week appointment at Stonewater - it is integrated throughout your child's entire day.
+This constant reinforcement turns the skills from concepts talked about in therapy to automatic responses our Stonewater residents can actually use.

 Family Involvement

-You're not left on the sidelines.
+At Stonewater, our families are not left on the sidelines.
 Parents learn DBT principles to support their child's progress.
-You'll understand the language of DBT, recognize when your child is using skills, and know how to reinforce healthy coping strategies when he comes home.
+You'll understand the language of DBT, recognize when your child is using skills, and know how to reinforce healthy coping strategies when they come home.

 Expected Outcomes from DBT Therapy with Stonewater